codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 toc: true
 ---

-The Codefresh Software Development Platform (CSDP) architecture is built around an enterprise version of the Argo ecosystem, that is fully GitOps compliant, with industry-standard security.
+The architecture of the Codefresh Software Development Platform (CSDP) solution is built around an enterprise version of the Argo ecosystem, that is fully GitOps-compliant, with industry-standard security.

 {% include